 Grape juice Directions

 - Wash the grapes and place them, cut in half, in a thick-bottom saucepan.
 Add the grated apple together with the apple core.
 Add 1/4 cup of water, stir and turn on the heat.
 Bring to a boil, reduce heat and cook for about 20 - 30 minutes (depends on the fruit) until the grapes begin to dissolve.

 - At this point turn off the heat, allow the juice to cool down a little, then pass it through a very fine strainer crushing the fruit pulp.
 Discard the skins of grapes and the rest of the apple core.
 Add a few tablespoons of sugar, stir, taste and regulate with the remaining sugar if necessary.
 Put the juice on the heat, bring to a boil, reduce the flame and cook over medium - low heat for about half an hour until the juice thickens and has the consistency of syrup.

 - As I mentioned the juice can be stored in the refrigerator for up to a week.
-If you would like to keep it longer transfer still hot syrup to sterile, airtight containers.
+If you would like to keep it longer transfer boiling hot syrup to sterile, airtight containers.
 Close the lid and turn the jars upside down to create the vacuum effect.